(Updated 2013-08-08 for SimpleIDE 0.9.4 and its Learn folder's Simple Libraries and Examples - Propeller C Tutorial Archive)

 Build simple circuits on the Propeller Activity Board, and write Propeller C programs to interact with them.
 Blink lights, beep a speaker, monitor a dial, measure or set a voltage, and sense light.

-- Propeller Activity Board
+- Propeller Activity Board (original or WX version)

 - USB A to Mini-B cable